DrK-Lo/EvolutionWorkshop/_cworkshop/week5.md

 *Hint: To filter the dataset for a certain brand, use* `subset(caffeineData, brand == "YourChosenBrand")`.

 * Create a plot to show how the amount of caffeine in a cup of _regular_ coffee varies by brand.

+* Recreate the first plot, _excluding_ the "decaf" coffee values.